 There was something magical about Macau as we explore more the narrow alleys coming from Senado Square and St. Dominic’s Church.
 The business center was a busy place.
-We passed by lanes of food stalls, souvenir shops and fashion boutiques.
+We passed by lanes of food stalls, souvenir shops, and fashion boutiques.
 Finally, we caught glimpse of the imposing facade of Ruins of St. Paul’s perched on top of a hill.

 We encountered difficulty in bus hopping due to Macau’s Grand Prix being held from November 17 to 20, 2016.
-But it didn’t dampen my excitement because my new travel buddies, Day Leen, Jelo and Kimmie were all persistent to go places despite the situation.
-Coming from Ruins of St. Paul’s, we boarded Bus 10A going to A-Ma Temple.
-From the bus stop, there was a signage pointing the direction to the temple.
+But it didn’t dampen my excitement because my new travel buddies, Day Leen, Jelo, and Kimmie were all persistent to go places despite the situation.
+Coming from the Ruins of St. Paul’s, we boarded Bus 10A going to A-Ma Temple.
+From the bus stop, there was signage pointing the direction to the temple.
 It was indeed easy to find.

 My mind was so preoccupied with a lot of things prior to my Hong-Kong and Macau trip for this is my first time to travel alone out of the country.
 I made my own DIY (do-it-yourself) itinerary and coerced myself to include Macau in my schedule as this is one-hour apart only by ferry from Hong Kong.

 the stunning Grand Canal of Venetian Hotel and Casino